 The study of science, technology, engineering, and mathematics (STEM) has implications for workforce development, national security concerns, and immigration policy.

-A network of Greater Kansas City area school districts, higher education institutions, and local business interests working together to meet the growing demand for highly skilled professionals in science, technology, engineering, and math (STEM).
+The KC STEM Alliance is a collaborative network of Greater Kansas City area school districts, higher education institutions, and local business interests working together to meet the growing demand for highly skilled professionals in science, technology, engineering, and math (STEM).

 01/11/12 FIRST Robotics and Project Lead the Way, Programs of the KC STEM Alliance

 © Copyright 2014 Ewing Marion Kauffman Foundation.
 All rights reserved.